vectra-ai-research/pyspark-style-guide/README.md

 # Option D: bad - involves an additional Project stage
 df.withColumn(
-    "previous_domains", F.coalesce("previous_domains", F.array([]))
+    "previous_domains", previous_domains
 ).withColumn(
     "new_domains", F.array_except("domains", "previous_domains")
 ).withColumnRenamed(
     "user_id", "user_name"
 )
 ```
-In addition to improved readability, using `select` to create new columns provides an additional advantage: it ensures that all of the columns are created in only one `Project` stage, whereas
-`withColumn` creates additional internal projection stages (see the [PySpark documentation](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.withColumn.html)).
+In addition to improving readability, using `select` to create new columns provides an additional advantage: `select` ensures that all of the columns are created in only one `Project` stage, whereas `withColumn` creates additional internal projection stages (see the caveat in the [PySpark documentation](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.withColumn.html)).
 Using a single `select` statement simplifies the physical plan and will likely improve query performance.

+However, when adding just a single column, `select` and `withColumn` should yield the same physical plan.
+In that case, `withColumn` would be a better stylistic choice.

-Here is how the physical plan differs for the examples above:
+To better understand the differences between `select` and `withColumn`, compare the physical plans for each of the examples above:
 - Option A
 ```
 == Physical Plan ==
 *(1) Project [ip#10149, domains#10148, coalesce(previous_domains#10150, []) AS previous_domains#10194, array_except(domains#10148, coalesce(previous_domains#10150, [])) AS new_domains#10195, user_id#10151 AS user_name#10196]
 +- *(1) Scan ExistingRDD[domains#10148,ip#10149,previous_domains#10150,user_id#10151]
 ```
-- Option B - `previous_domains#10150` efers to the original column (not coalesced with `[]`)
+- Option B - note that `array_except` uses `"previous_domains#10150"` instead of `"previous_domains#10202"`
 ```
 == Physical Plan ==
 *(1) Project [ip#10149, domains#10148, coalesce(previous_domains#10150, []) AS previous_domains#10202, array_except(domains#10148, previous_domains#10150) AS new_domains#10203, user_id#10151 AS user_name#10204]
 +- *(1) Scan ExistingRDD[domains#10148,ip#10149,previous_domains#10150,user_id#10151]
 ```
-- Option C - unwanted or duplicate columns
+- Option C - note the duplicated column name: `"previous_domains#10150"` and `"previous_domains#10210"`
 ```
 == Physical Plan ==
 *(1) Project [domains#10148, ip#10149, previous_domains#10150, user_id#10151, coalesce(previous_domains#10150, []) AS previous_domains#10210, array_except(domains#10148, coalesce(previous_domains#10150, [])) AS new_domains#10211, user_id#10151 AS user_name#10212]
 +- *(1) Scan ExistingRDD[domains#10148,ip#10149,previous_domains#10150,user_id#10151]
 ```
-- Option D - additional Project stage
+- Option D - replacing the `"previous_domains"` column introduces an additional `Project` stage
 ```
 == Physical Plan ==
 *(1) Project [domains#10148, ip#10149, previous_domains#10220, user_id#10151 AS user_name#10231, array_except(domains#10148, previous_domains#10220) AS new_domains#10225]